It’s in there. ⇓ The A.A. Group… Where It All Begins PDF

 - How the group fits into the structure of A.A. as a whole.

 This pamphlet is designed as a handy information tool and suggested guide for an A.A. group.
-Pamphlet ID p-16 can be purchased from the Mid-Island Intergroup Office in Nanaimo.
+Pamphlet ID p-16 can be purchased from the Intergroup Central Office in Nanaimo.